szczyglis-dev/py-gpt/README.md

 ## Chat with Files (LlamaIndex, inline)

 Plugin integrates `LlamaIndex` storage in any chat and provides additional knowledge into context.
+The plugin also provides the `Image model` setting used by the Image (vision) data loader when API mode is active (default: `gpt-4o`).
+Audio/video transcription is not configured here; it uses the provider selected in the `Audio Input` plugin.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#chat-with-files-llamaindex-inline